Meet our instructors

 MCAT: 525

 For Kate, the MCAT is just another step along the path to becoming a physician, and the best method for preparation for the MCAT is developing critical thinking skills and confidence in test taking.
 The skills and knowledge gained through the process of preparation for the MCAT will help students succeed in medical school and their future careers.
-Kate got a perfect 132 on the Bio/Biochem and CARS sections of the MCAT and believes she obtained this score not through memorization but a strong foundation of problem solving skills.
-Kate has 3 years of tutoring experience in chemistry and physics at Boston College and enjoys helping students learn the context behind problems.
-Currently, Kate is a senior at Boston College, participating in her collegiate ambulance organization as the Director of Education and working as an undergraduate research assistant.
-In her free time, Kate enjoys spending time with her friends and her Great Dane.
+Kate was a Blueprint student herself, and she would not have scored a 525 on her MCAT without the support of her awesome instructors and classmates.
+Kate got a perfect 132 on the Bio/Biochem and CARS sections of the MCAT and believes she obtained this score not through memorization but a strong foundation in problem solving skills.
+Kate has 3 years of tutoring experience in chemistry and physics at Boston College and has been an instructor and tutor with Blueprint for almost one year.
+Kate loves being a cheerleader for her students and helping them reach their goals.
+Kate graduated from Boston College in 2025 and is currently a medical student at Vanderbilt University School of Medicine.
+In her free time, she enjoys reading, going on runs, and spending time with her Great Dane!

 -